Capillary/ecom-api-document/source/includes/_customer.md

 Parameter | Type | Description
 -------- | ---- | -----------
-UserName | string | Fetches the list of customers matching the specified keyword in the username
+UserName | string | Fetches all customers matching the specified keyword in the username